 Thanks very much.

 I forgot to mention I’m involved as an artist on a project with singer Paul Eaton, called Dead Love Fear Wave.
-Our first single is out on the 13th May.
-Listen below.
+Our first single is out on the 13th of May.

 Find more about Jim Spencer HERE